zijie-cai/Image-based-Maze-Generator-and-Solver/README.md

 **Note:** To successfully run the code, you **must** complete the installation and setup steps.

 ## 🏃‍♂️ How to Run
-Clone or download the repository and open the corresponding Jupyter Notebook files to run the generator and solver and follow the step-by-step instructions from there.
+Simply clone or download the repository and open the corresponding Jupyter Notebook files to run the generator and solver.

 ## 🌟 Features
 - Maze Image Generation